-Plastic customer lines shall be constructed of one and one-quarter (1 1/4) pipe that meets the Standard Specification for Thermoplastic Gas Pressure Pipe, Tubing and Fittings (D 2513-94a), 1994 edition, as published by the American Society for Testing and Materials, 1916 Race Street, Philadelphia, Pennsylvania, 19103, which is incorporated by this reference.
-Copies are available for public inspection and copying, subject to copyright law, Monday through Friday, holidays excepted, from 8:30 a.m. to 4:30 p.m., at the commission's offices, 211 Sower Boulevard, P.O.
-Box 615, Frankfort, Kentucky, 40602.
+(9) Plastic customer lines shall have a diameter determined by the maximum hourly load for the gas service and shall meet the Standard Specification for Polyethylene (PE) Gas Pressure Pipe, Tubing and Fittings (D2513-16a), 2016 edition, as published by the American Society for Testing and Materials, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, Pennsylvania 19428-2959.
 Plastic customer lines shall be installed with at least twelve (12) inches of cover on private property and at least eighteen (18) inches of cover on streets and roads.
-When passing through tillable land, the plastic customer line shall be installed with at least twenty-four (24) inches of cover.
+If passing through tillable land, the plastic customer line shall be installed with at least twenty-four (24) inches of cover.
 Plastic customer lines shall be buried with an electrically conductive wire to enable inspectors to locate the plastic line.
-All joints in plastic lines shall be made by persons qualified under 807 KAR 5:022, Section 6(8), to join plastic pipe.
-No plastic line shall be installed above ground.
+All joints in plastic lines shall be made by persons operator-qualified in accordance with 49 C.F.R.
+Part 192 to make plastic pipe joints.
+A plastic line shall not be installed above ground.